ASTM D5265 Bridge Impact Testing

 Lastly, the impactor is dropped from a machine height to generate a specific impact velocity.
 If no impact velocity is specified, use 48 in/s.

-Information included in the test report may consist of general or specific information about the method or conditions.
+The information included in the test report may consist of general or specific information about the method or conditions.
 Furthermore, the report may include information such as:

 - Mass of the impactor